Sunrise

 Federal vs. State:

-• Federal law applies to new plans with 10+ employees
+Federal law applies to new plans with 10+ employees, while state laws fill gaps for employers not offering any plan.

 Registration Deadlines: